 Group photo of the delegation visiting the facilities of the National Institute of Health Sciences (one day before BioJapan)

-On the afternoon of the second day, the 10th, a meeting on natural product drug discovery (19 participants) was held with members of the Pharmaceutical Cooperative Research and Development Committee Task Force and members from Thailand and Taiwan to report on the progress of the APAC Natural Product Drug Discovery Consortium's activities in 2019 and discuss future action plans.
-Next, a plenary meeting of WG members on drug discovery collaboration including participants from Asia was held to discuss overall WG activities in the future (22 participants).
+On the afternoon of the second day, the 10th, a meeting on natural product drug discovery (19 participants) was held with JPMA R & D Committee Task Force members and members from Thailand and Taiwan to report on the progress of the APAC Natural Product Drug Discovery Consortium's activities in 2019 and to discuss future action plans.
+Next, a plenary meeting of WG members on drug discovery collaboration including participants from Asia was held to discuss the overall future WG activities (22 participants).

 Biopharmaceutical Committee Seminar

 As a global initiative, there is a movement to introduce artificial intelligence (AI) into the development and manufacturing process of biopharmaceuticals, following small molecule drugs, with the aim of building a highly productive production process.
-In 2019, the third phase of this project, entitled "The Frontiers of Biopharmaceutical Manufacturing," will be held at BioJapan.
-The seminar was held on October 10, 2019, as the third installment of the series.
+In 2019, the JPMA Biopharmaceutical Committee is continuing its initiative entitled "The Frontiers of Biopharmaceutical Manufacturing" at BioJapan, with the aim of discussing the introduction of AI into biopharmaceutical manufacturing from the respective perspectives of academia and industry.
+The seminar was held on October 10, 2019, as the third session of the series, "Next Generation Biopharmaceutical Manufacturing to Deliver New Drugs to Patients Promptly.
 In this seminar, we focused on "smart factories" applying AI, which have recently become a hot topic, and discussed "productivity improvement = efficient use of time," such as speeding up development and improving manufacturing operational efficiency in smart factories.

-Kazuhisa Uchida, Professor, Graduate School of Science, Technology and Innovation, Kobe University, and Chairman of the Technical Working Committee, Biopharmaceuticals Committee, served as coordinator.
+Kazuhisa Uchida, Professor at Kobe University's Graduate School of Science, Technology and Innovation and Chairperson of the Biopharmaceutical Committee's Technical Working Group, served as coordinator.
 After an overview of the current situation, four presenters from different positions gave their presentations.
 From the standpoint of an equipment provider, Parrish Galliher of GE Healthcare Life Sciences gave a presentation on "Strategies and Technologies for the Future of Biomanufacturing," which included a discussion of contract development and manufacturing organizations (CDMOs).
 From the perspective of a contract development and manufacturing organization (CDMO), AGC Biologics/Chief Technical Officer Moller Kasper gave a presentation on "The Future of From the perspective of a user pharmaceutical company, Mr. Tetsuhiro Yanagida of Chugai's Pharmaceutical Research Department gave a presentation on "Toward a Next-Generation Factory for Biopharmaceuticals to Achieve Ultra-Low-Cost Production - Chugai's Approach -". -Finally, Simon Chalk, BioPhorum Operating Group, presented "Applying GMPs to the Biopharmaceutical Manufacturing Supply Chain - An industry collaborative approach to defining the best biopharmaceuticals.
 Finally, Simon Chalk of BioPhorum Operating Group gave a presentation on "Applying GMPs to the Biopharmaceutical Manufacturing Supply Chain - An industry collaborative approach to defining best biopharmaceutical practices which are necessary to ensure the safety of the supply chain".

 In the panel discussion that followed, a lively debate took place on the specifics of smart production systems, such as how to improve methods for monitoring systems and establishing IT systems that can collect data and make appropriate decisions.
 The meeting was well attended by many participants (126 attendees).